 Check and if Necessary Remove Dying Battery

-Most users are doing the mistake that they always keep the charger in even when the laptop is idle.
+Most users are doing the mistake that always keeping the charger in even when the laptop is idle.
 This habit reduces battery life, as its efficiency gets slower and finally dies.
 These kinds of batteries also generate a great deal of heat.

 If you can’t find a spare battery then remove it completely and try to run it as a desktop.
 By deducting battery from overheating laptop equation you can fix laptop overheating problems and get normal laptop temperature.

 Step 2: Remove Old Thermal paste and Apply New

 As already explained dried thermal paste is a major cause of CPU overheating which also affects other components.
 So to remove old thermal paste use a cleanser called ArctiClean or high-percentage rubbing alcohol.

 Just apply a drop or two to the old material and let it sit for a minute while the cleaner breaks up the grease in the thermal paste.
 Then use the Isopropyl alcohol wipes or an earbud dipped in Isopropyl alcohol to remove thermal grease.

 Still, Laptop is Overheating

 If you are still facing overheating problems even after cleaning the air vent and replacing the bad battery.
 Then you have more work to do on your laptop.

 Now check your hard drive if it’s dusty then clean it.
 Sometimes dusty hard drives also cause data loss and overheating laptop issues.
 Also, clean other parts of the laptop as best as you can before you move on to the second step.

 Step 3: Lighten the Load

 If you think that hardware is not the culprit cause laptop overheating.
 Then there are some tricks that you can use to check if it’s software or processing load causing an increase in laptop CPU temperature.

 Run Windows task manager and see which app is using more CPU memory.
 This program will help you to limit apps that automatically start with Windows.